bryanwweber/CanSen/docs/index.rst

 .. _CanSen: https://github.com/bryanwweber/CanSen
 .. _Cantera: http://cantera.github.io/docs/sphinx/html/index.html

-CanSen is written in Python 3.
-Future versions will try to incorporate support for all of the versions of Python that Cantera supports.
+CanSen can be used with any version of Python >= 2.6.

 CanSen is hosted at `GitHub <CanSen_>`_, if you are interested in the source code and development.
 Please report any bugs there.